DataSQRL/sqrl/README.md

 # DataSQRL

-DataSQRL is a flexible data development framework for building various types of streaming data architectures, like data pipelines, event-driven microservices, and Kappa.
+DataSQRL is a data development framework for building various types of data architectures, like data pipelines, event-driven microservices, and Kappa.
 It provides the basic structure, common patterns, and a set of tools for streamlining the development process.

 DataSQRL integrates any combination of the following technologies:
 * **Apache Flink:** a distributed and stateful stream processing engine.